Students can pursue global studies as a

-The program places particular emphasis on directed research and foreign language study.
+The program places particular emphasis on engaged learning, directed research, and foreign language study.
 Course clusters for elective study include